-MERIT CRITERION A - APPLICANT CAPABILITY AND CAPACITY
+MERIT CRITERION B - APPLICANT CAPABILITY AND CAPACITY

-4.2 The capability and capacity of the Applicant, Project partners and key Project personnel to deliver the proposed Project.
+4.7 The capability and capacity of the Applicant, Project Partners and key Project personnel to deliver the Project.

-- 4.3 Assessment of this criterion may include consideration of the following: - a.
-Capability: - Applicant organisation: including technical and research skills, risk management (including Work Health and Safety Management System (WHSMS) skills), project management skills, financial management skills, knowledge management skills, and track record in delivering outcomes in solar research. - Partner organisation(s): including technical and research skills, risk management (including WHSMS) skills, project management skills, financial management skills, knowledge management skills, and track record in delivering outcomes relevant to the proposed Project. - Project Personnel: including technical expertise and experience, research skills and experience and track-record in delivering outcomes relevant to the proposed Project.
+- 4.8 Assessment of this criterion may include consideration of the following: - a.
+Research and commercialisation capability: - i.
+Applicant organisation: including technical and research skills, risk management (including Work Health and Safety Management System (WHSMS) skills), project management skills, financial management skills, knowledge management skills, track record in delivering outcomes in research of the the Funding Round's Priority Technology and track record of undertaking commercialisation activities. - ii.
+Partner organisation(s): including technical and research skills, risk management (including WHSMS) skills, project management skills, financial management skills, knowledge management skills, experience in the delivery of commercialisation activities and track record in delivering outcomes relevant to the Project. - iii.
+Project Personnel: including technical expertise and experience, research skills and experience and track-record in delivering outcomes relevant to the Project .